antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * In the grid, filter for the dataset **Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode36** and
   click its **Select** button

-Under the graph, a menu allows the user to adapt settings.
 Colors of the graph points are not set by default.

-* Click the button to **View standard plot** that you can find underneath the little menus
 * Find the **Color mode** dropdown and select *Color by Track*.
 Now set the _Color track_ dropdown to use the